kobare/techietuts2022/_posts/ror/2023-01-26-deploying-rails-app-to-aws-with-capistrano.markdown

 Deploying application updates takes multiple steps.
 Performing all these steps every time you want to deploy application updates is time-consuming and error-prone.
-This section will guide you how to automate the deployment of application updates through Capistrano.
+This section will guide you on how to automate the deployment of application updates through Capistrano.

 Capistrano is a popular task automation tool among Ruby developers.
 Once Capistrano is set up,